sharmavins23/Scientia/FORMAL SCIENCE/Mathematics/Statistics/Probability Distribution/Standard Distribution.md

 The Standard Distribution (or Normal Distribution) is a type of [[Probability Distribution|continuous probability distribution]] for a real-valued random variable.
-The probability density function is:
+The [[Probability Density Function|PDF]] is:

 $$
 f(x)=\frac{1}{\sigma \sqrt{2\pi}} \cdot e^{-\frac{1}{2} (\frac{x-\mu}{\sigma})^2}